veracruz-project/veracruz/COMPONENTS.markdown

 Token.
 This is the attestation protocol that the Veracruz attestation service exposes to client code.
-- Proxy Attestation Server: this is the attestation service proper, which maintains a database of registered keys and identities, and which can be contacted by clients to authenticate an isolate enrolled in the service.
+- Proxy Attestation Server: this is the attestation service proper, which can be contacted by clients to authenticate an isolate enrolled in the service.

 ## The Software Development Kit